Key Documents You Need for Aadhaar Address Change When Renting

 Uploading document scans

 Step 3: Once logged in, select the ‘Address’ option for the update.
 You’ll then be prompted to enter your new address details.
-Fill in all fields accurately, ensuring no spelling mistakes or incorrect postal codes.
+Fill in all fields accurately, ensuring accuracy in spelling and postal codes.

 Step 4: After entering the new address, you’ll need to upload scanned copies of your valid address proof document.
 Choose the type of document you’re uploading (e.g., Registered Rent Agreement) from the dropdown list and then upload the file.
 Make sure the file size is within the specified limits.